 The END Fund is working to eliminate river blindness in Senegal.
-Scenes from Tambanoumouya, Senegal where 66% of the village suffered from the disease in 1986, but today this illness is nearly nonexistent.
+These scenes are found in Tambanoumouya, Senegal where 66% of the village suffered from the disease in 1986.
+Today, this illness is nearly nonexistent.

 River blindness (onchocerciasis) is an eye and skin infection caused by parasitic worms.
 Currently, over 198 million people in over 31 countries require treatment, the majority being in Africa.
 The disease is transmitted by the repeated bite of black flies on fast-flowing rivers and streams carrying the parasite.